DataPolitik/rt_changes/README.md

 # RT_changes

-Computes a ranking of authors who receive tweets on specific time intervals.
+Computes a ranking of authors who receive retweets on specific time intervals.

 ## Requirements